 Food Tastes Better Straight From The Farm

 This past summer we visited Welsh Brother’s farm in Norfolk County to pick up freshly-picked sweet corn.
-Getting to their small warehouse near Scotland, Ontario, we were able to pick up a huge bag containing about 50 ears of corn that had been picked that morning or perhaps just the day before, for about $30.
+At the Welsh Brother’s warehouse near Scotland, Ontario, we picked up a huge bag containing about 50 ears of corn for $30.
 All that corn for a fraction of what it would cost in the grocery store, and a whole lot fresher as well.

 We shucked it a few hours later, boiled it and slathered it with margarine.
 Biting into it, it was so delicious… sweet-tasting and melting in your mouth.